 Easy to Use

-As we’ve said above, this filter is very easy to use.
+Who said technology is confusing?
+It doesn’t have to be.
+Once again, this filter is very easy to use.
 Really!

 - Clean the filter (quick) and rinse

 - Fill with water